Thursday, April 30, 2015

 War of words: 'A more patriotic frame of mind'

-Newspapers were legitimate targets for Stoneman's Raid because they were so often used for southern propaganda.
+Newspapers were legitimate targets for Stoneman's Raid because they were so often used for Southern propaganda.
 In Statesville, N.C., on April 13, the raiders burned the office of the Iredell Express, "a paper which was obnoxious from the warmth with which it had advocated the cause of the Confederacy."
 Once they reached South Carolina on May 1, they wrecked the office of the Anderson Intelligencer.

 Let's all fight: Salisbury editor